hernantz/blog/content/its-the-competition-stupid.md

 implied, unexpected outcomes.
 In other words, **success cannot be guaranteed** for anyone and by anyone.

-You can imagine that there is no perfect decision.
-We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of our future depends on the quality of decisions we make, and at times it depends on our luck.
-Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless: the candidate you didn't like gets elected president, a lighting strikes your home and burns your appliances, your neighbors were noisy celebrating a birthday and you couldn't sleep the night before the final exam, etc.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, part of our future depends on the quality of decisions we make, and at times it depends on our luck.
+Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless: the candidate you didn't like gets elected president, a lighting strikes your home and burns your appliances, your neighbors were noisy celebrating a birthday and you couldn't sleep the night before the final exam, etc. You can imagine that, under these circumstances, **there is no perfect decision**.

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor